 Smart Meter and Opt-Out Information

-3) See the links at the bottom of this page that give in-depth detail about several questions like: a) Science of SM health effects; b) industry disinformation and meter issues; c) simpler list of smart meter downsides; 4) engineer’s thoughtful evaluation of the Aclara (PSE’s brand) meters; 5) full reference on faulty smart meter components and fire risks.
+Finally, see the links at the very end of this page.
+They give in-depth detail 📜 about several questions like: a) science of SM health effects; b) industry disinformation and meter issues; c) simpler list of smart meter downsides; 4) full reference on faulty smart meter components and fire risks.

-If you have decided on “opting out” here are a few concrete details and actions that will help you go forward if you are trying to get started.
-More fine-grained, evolving detail is found below this, partly from posts sent to the membership in the recent past. bold print for many topics, angles and issues as well as many answers.
+If you have decided TO “opt out” here are a few concrete details and actions that will help you go forward if you are trying to get started.
+More fine-grained, evolving detail is found below this, partly from posts sent to the membership in the recent past.
+The bold print for many topics, angles and issues as well as many answers.
 After you have checked all this and still have a question, feel free to email it to clearwhidbey(at)proton.me.
-(Use @ for “at”–avoiding bots here.)
+(Use @).

-Home or apartment renter paying your own utilities: Your PSE power account is in your name and you are legally entitled (to change to Opt-Out, and pay the $15 opt-out fee bimonthly.
-(Exception: See the discussion at the very beginning of this page on NON-OPT-OUT for apartment complexes greater than four units).
+Home or apartment renter paying your own utilities: Your PSE power account is in your name and you are legally entitled to change to Opt-out, and pay the $15 opt-out fee bimonthly.
+(If you have more than 4 units in your complex you are not allowed by PSE to opt-out, unfortunately!
+Check the “Already stuck…?” section below.)
 Your landlord need not consent, but advising him/her of your decision is good as he/she will have to inform your successor tenant to quickly decide to file again for opt-out or a smart meter will be rapidly installed.
-(Any successor tenant after a smart meter is put in will then have to pay an extra $90 to have the account changed back to opt-out.)
+(Any successor tenant after a smart meter install happens will then have to pay an extra $90 to have the account changed back to opt-out.)

 *****See at least the first 5 minutes of Jeromy Johnson in this Youtube TED Talk, “Wireless Wakeup Call,” to learn about extremes of such apartment smart meters!